adidas/api-guidelines/message/hal.md

 # HAL
+The [`application/hal+json`](http://stateless.co/hal_specification.html) (HAL) **MUST** be used as the representation format of a resource.

+## Introduction to HAL
-> HAL is a simple format that gives a consistent and easy way to hyperlink between resources in your API.
+> _HAL is a simple format that gives a consistent and easy way to hyperlink between resources in your API._

 This is an informal introduction for the HAL media type.
-For details see [HAL - Hypertext Application Language Specification](http://stateless.co/hal_specification.html).
+For more details see [HAL - Hypertext Application Language Specification](http://stateless.co/hal_specification.html).

 ## Simple Document Example
 The simplest Hal document looks like an empty JSON (it is an empty JSON!):